 Thank you for your interest in becoming a member of the OIA – we welcome new members from around the world!
 The OIA has three categories of membership:

-Full Members: Legally recognized organizations from any country where Osteopathic Physicians and/or Osteopaths are regulated by law and who represent the majority of the professions of Osteopathic Physicians or Osteopaths.
-Additionally, OIA membership can be shared by a coalition of eligible organizations who formally agree to collaborate.
+Full Members: Osteopathic organizations from any country where Osteopathic Physicians and/or Osteopaths are recognized as (a) distinct profession(s) and (b) regulated by law.
+In countries where there are multiple legally recognized organizations, the organization representing the most professionals (osteopathic physicians or osteopaths) in that country shall be considered for full member status.
+Alternatively, OIA membership can be shared by a coalition of eligible organizations who formally agree to collaborate.
 The possibility of adding more members to the coalition will be reviewed at the previously scheduled time of review of the original member(s) unless the board specifies otherwise.

 Associate Members: Established or emerging organizations from any country where Osteopathic Physicians and/or Osteopaths are working towards governmental recognition and the legal establishment of the Osteopathic profession and full membership in the OIA.